 On September 19, the Office of Inspector General of the U.S. Department of Health and Human Services (OIG) issued a controversial report entitled Manufacturer Safeguards May Not Prevent Copayment Coupon Use for Part D Drugs, along with a companion Special Advisory Bulletin.
 The Report describes an OIG survey of pharmaceutical manufacturers’ use of copayment coupons and analyzes the safeguards manufacturers implement to guard against the use of coupons for drugs paid for by Medicare Part D beneficiaries.
 Each of the manufacturers surveyed provided notices to beneficiaries and/or pharmacies stating that their coupon and co-payment programs are invalid for use by Federal healthcare program beneficiaries.
 Nevertheless, OIG takes the position that failure to implement effective safeguards for compliance with eligibility requirements and other terms and conditions may be taken by the agency as reflecting an intent to use coupons to induce federally funded purchase of drugs in violation of the Anti-Kickback Statute and other fraud and abuse laws.
 These publications reflect another example of OIG’s emphasis on transparency as a way to reduce what it considers a source of fraud and abuse.
 However, OIG offers no concrete suggestions about how such a system might operate or be operationalized.
 In the meantime, these developments highlight certain AKS (and attendant FCA) risks that Part D plan sponsors, manufacturers, and participating pharmacies face.

 On June 25, 2014, the U.S. Department of Health and Human Services’ Office of Inspector General (“OIG”) released a Special Fraud Alert addressing two increasingly common relationships between clinical laboratories and physicians that may raise fraud and abuse concerns—payments to referring physicians for (i) specimen collection and (ii) data submission/review for laboratory registries.
 This Special Fraud Alert is likely a response to the increasingly competitive nature of the clinical laboratory industry as a result of downward pressure on reimbursement, new health reform delivery structures and the influx of small esoteric laboratories offering limited, specialized test menus.
 In this environment the OIG is concerned that some laboratories may be taking steps to win business from referring physicians in potential violation of the Federal Anti-Kickback Statute.
 Arrangements that are the focus of Special Fraud Alerts are common targets for FCA claims.
-More information about the Special Fraud Alert and a link to the underlying document can be found here.

 The National Chamber Litigation Center at the United States Chamber of Commerce has launched a False Claims Act Litigation Resource page.
 The page features the work the U.S. Chamber does regarding the FCA, and includes links to briefs that the NCLC has filed in various courts, Institute for Legal Reform publications and blog posts, and links to other FCA resources.